dst6se/chargecheap/README.md

 - Rich diagnostic attributes (block averages, reference thresholds, data completeness).
 - Inverted mode for high-price alerting or battery discharge strategy.
 - Additional semantic attributes clarifying override mode, selection purpose and next effective reference.
+- **Slot alignment logic:** If you select e.g. `start=23`, `stop=0` with 15-minute slots, you will get the slots starting at 23:00, 23:15, 23:30, and 23:45 (not slots starting at 00:00 or later).
+This ensures interval selection is intuitive and matches human expectations.

 ---